aquaticus/nexus433/README.md

 3. Reduce `resolution_us` parameter to 0 and increase `tolerance_us`.
 4. Use longer antenna.
 Just attach a piece of wire.
 The length of the wire is related to wave length, you can use: 69cm, 34cm, 17cm, 8cm, 4cm wires.
 5. If you got more than one sensor make sure they transmit data in different time.
 If two sensors collide remove battery and insert again.

+# CPU usage

+Linux is not a real time operating system.
+You never know how much time scheduler assigns to the application.

+If the system is not very busy, the application got enough time to process entire transmission more or less in real time.
+If the system is heavily loaded the program can easily miss transmitted bits.

+For now the only solution (but unfortunately not guaranteed 100% success) is to force system to assign more time for the application:

+1. Increase priority of the app; see `nice` command

+2. Change resolution to `0` (CPU usage will raise).
+In addition increase tolerance (but big values can also degrade significantly quality).

+3. Run the application on separate system that is either dedicated to 433MHz reception or does not run too many other apps (but that makes nexus433 quite obsolete because you can use cheaper dedicated board just for 433MHz).

+To definitely solve the problem, kernel device driver is needed and entire signal processing should be made there.